-The diligence exercise should be driven by materiality considerations, and should be designed to verify disclosure.
-Diligence of ESG factors should, generally, be subject to the same types of procedures and considerations as other factors, and parties should carefully consider which of the diligence considerations below are material for the particular company and its industry.
+The diligence exercise should be driven by materiality considerations and should be designed to verify disclosure.
+Diligence of ESG factors should, generally, be subject to the same types of procedures and considerations as other factors relevant to the transaction.
+It is also very important for parties to carefully consider which of the diligence considerations below are material for the particular company and its industry.
+ESG-related diligence questions are increasingly growing from a few questions in the general diligence questionnaire to an increasing number of questions under separate headings or in a separate set of ESG-related questions and considerations.
+In addition, some parties are reportedly asking ESG-related diligence questions even when the issuance is not related to ESG.